University of Montana Style Guide

 different Use with "from," not "than," to mean "unlike": She's different from you.

 dimensions Use figures, and spell out "inches," "feet" and "yards" for depth, height, length and width.
-Hyphenate dimensions when used as adjectives before nouns: Cousin Dixie is 6 feet 1 inch tall.
+Hyphenate dimensions when used as adjectives before nouns: The player is 6 feet 1 inch tall.
 The tunnel is 8 feet long.
 The 5-foot-7-inch center is the shortest player on the court.

 directions and regions In general, lowercase "north," "east," "south," "west" and combinations or variations of those words (northwest, southeast, northern) when they refer to compass directions: I drove 20 miles south.
 Volcanic ash blanketed the western United States.

 Capitalize them when they indicate regions: The Rocky Mountain West has had two years of drought.
 Many UM students are from the Northwest, Midwest and Northeast.
-The admissions officials visited Southern California.
+UM is the best college in the West.
+She is from the South.
+He traveled back East for the reunion.

 Lowercase when referring to general regions: Two feet of snow fell in western Montana.
 Farmers grow a lot of grain in northcentral Montana.
 The snow storm stalled over southwest Montana.
 The student hails from western Washington.
 She now lives in eastern Colorado.